 Robert Bittenbender is showing his wild, tense tangles of metal, wires, and street detritus, and Daniel Lind-Ramos, one of four Puerto Rico–based artists in the show, is a star, using everything from blue tarps distributed by FEMA to coconuts to ropes in service of building uncanny creatures that seem steeped in history.
 Eric N. Mack has never looked better, with an exuberant and carefully balanced mélange of disparate fabrics that are stitched together and hung from wires, nodding gallantly to Joe Overstreet, Gee’s Bend quilters, and Eva Hesse.

-While there is some bland post-minimal fair (Iman Issa, Olga Balema) and portentous conceptualism (Agustina Woodgate) on hand, Mack’s seductive presence is exemplary of Panetta and Hockley’s refreshing commitment to aesthetic pleasure—which is never a given in a biennial situation.
+While there is some bland post-minimal fare (Iman Issa, Olga Balema) and portentous conceptualism (Agustina Woodgate) on hand, Mack’s seductive presence is exemplary of Panetta and Hockley’s refreshing commitment to aesthetic pleasure—which is never a given in a biennial situation.
 The great Chicago sculptor Diane Simpson, who’s turning 85 next year, gets the whole first-floor gallery for her irresistible geometric distillations of clothing, fabric, and window displays.
 (Note that this should not exempt another New York museum from doing a full-scale Simpson retrospective.)

 Here, too, are Jennifer Packer, who makes explosively colorful, intimate, enigmatic portraits, and Brian Belott, who draws with unorthodox materials (mustard, hair gel) in water, which he then freezes and displays in freezers as models of free-wheeling play.
 And then there’s Lucas Blalock, whose digitally altered photographs are rollicking, surreal, joyous variations on straight photographs.
 (Do download his wacky augmented-reality app, Donkey Business, for use with his billboard at the High Line’s south end.)